godotengine/godot-docs/classes/class_tilemap.rst

 :ref:`Vector2i[]<class_Vector2i>` **get_surrounding_cells** **(** :ref:`Vector2i<class_Vector2i>` coords **)**

-Returns the list of all neighbourings cells to the one at ``coords``
+Returns the list of all neighbourings cells to the one at ``coords``.

 .. rst-class:: classref-item-separator